nvaccess/nvda/devDocs/startupShutdownInstall.md

     1. NVDA+q
         - test: `startupShutdownNVDA.Quits from keyboard, Restarts`
     1. An input gesture to restart
-    1. A prompt to restart from changing certain settings
+    1. After changing some settings (eg installed add-ons or UI language), user prompted on dialog exit.
     1. Via the NVDA menu -> Exit
         - test: `startupShutdownNVDA.Quits from menu`
 1. A process sending `WM_QUIT`, eg a new NVDA process starting (uses `WM_QUIT`)